Want The Stories Behind The Worldwide Plastic Bag Ban Movement?

 Track the Complex Problems That Require Complex Solutions

 Oftentimes the solution that works in one area may not work in another, or the steps that lead to a solution may be drastically different, and this map illustrates this point beautifully.
 The scope of the plastic bag problem is different across the world.
-For instance, in California the main reason many people get behind plastic bag bans is due to the negative impact single use bags have on the environment and marine life.
-You can read about their massive campaigns that Californians have undertaken for months or even years in the effort to ban disposable bags.
+For instance, in California, the main reason many people get behind plastic bag bans is due to the negative impact single-use bags have on the environment and marine life.
+You can read about the massive campaigns that Californians have undertaken for months or even years in an effort to ban disposable bags.

 Forget The Critics, Watch The Movement Spread

 There are many critics of plastic bag bans, but when you look at the situation in India and realize human lives were lost in floods caused by bag litter, it is hard to argue against a ban.
 Bans in India are also passed very quickly.
 Once the decision is made to implement a ban there may only be weeks or months before plastic bags are out.
 This map pulls these issues into focus and makes it easy to learn why and how plastic bag bans come about.

 Analyzing the map also shows how the movement spreads.
 All too often one city will pass a bag ban and this will inspire neighboring cities to do the same, and so on and so on.
 Before you know it huge sections of the map are blanketed in bans.
 There are also many instances in which several towns in a single county have their own unique bans and the county government will follow up with their own bag ban either to cover areas not impacted by other bans or to create one law that overrides the other bans to eliminate any confusion or hassle for shoppers.

 We Have the Story on Voluntary Bag Bans…Yes They Do Exist